mynth

 10/2016LVMHRIMOWAGERMANYLuxury Goods

 LVMH acquired an 80% controlling majority stake in Rimowa from Dieter Morszeck in a highly strategic, friendly transaction.
-The deal was structured via a definitive share purchase agreement under which the French luxury conglomerate took full control of the corporate equity, while the remaining 20% stake was retained by Dieter Morszeck, who stayed on as an equity partner and co-managing director
+The deal was structured via a definitive share purchase agreement under which the French luxury conglomerate took full control of the corporate equity, while the remaining 20% stake was retained by Dieter Morszeck, who stayed on as an equity partner and co-managing director.
+Upon finalization of the transaction, Alexandre Arnault was appointed co-managing director to lead the integration alongside the founding family

 07/2016G-III APPAREL GROUPDONNA KARANUNITED STATESLuxury Goods

 G-III Apparel Group acquired 100% of Donna Karan International from LVMH in a highly significant and transformational corporate transaction.
-The deal was structured via a definitive stock purchase agreement that combined cash, high-leverage institutional debt facilities, and vendor financing mechanisms
+The deal was structured via a definitive stock purchase agreement that combined cash, high-leverage institutional debt facilities, and vendor financing mechanisms.
+To execute the acquisition, G-III secured major financing commitments from Barclays and JPMorgan Chase.
+The purchase price was funded via a multifaceted capital structure consisting of senior bank debt, a $75 million seller’s note (vendor loan) extended by LVMH over a 6

 04/2015CLESSIDRA SGR / L-GAMROBERTO CAVALLIITALYLuxury Goods

 The acquisition of Roberto Cavalli by Clessidra SGR and its co-investors marks a significant transaction in the luxury fashion industry.
-The deal is driven by a strategic rationale to support the growth and development of Roberto Cavalli, leveraging the resources and expertise of the acquirers to expand the brand's global presence and improve its operational efficiency
+The deal is driven by a strategic rationale to support the growth and development of Roberto Cavalli, leveraging the resources and expertise of the acquirers to expand the brand's global presence and improve its operational efficiency.
+The transaction is expected to have a positive impact on the market, as it will enable Roberto Cavalli to maintain its unique style and brand identity while benefiting from the financial and managerial support of its new owners

 07/2013KERINGPOMELLATOITALYLuxury Goods